JKanjana/2019-05-09-rstatsnyc_git/README.md

 This is the Git workshop during the NYR conference.

+This is an edit from Rstudio on our laptop

 - init: initialize repository
 - status: look at status
 - add: put in staging area